nrwl/nx/docs/generated/cli/migrate.md

 Default: `false`

-Exclude migrations that should have been previously applied on previous updates.
+Exclude migrations that should have been applied on previous updates.
 To be used with --from

 ### from